MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

                            PUBLIC ${ANDROID_MAVEN_PATH}/ndk/include/
                            )
 ```

+3. Run a gradle sync.

+4. Do a project build.

-Upon completion of this step you should run a gradle sync followed by project build to ensure that the project links properly with your Xbox Live SDK libraries.
+   The last two steps ensure that the project links properly with your Xbox Live SDK libraries.

 ## Adjusting your Android Manifest to handle XboxLiveSDK

-1. First, update the Android Manifest to include the permissions which Xbox Live requires to run, as follows.
+Update the Android Manifest to include the permissions which Xbox Live requires to run, as follows.

-   Open the file **your_app > src > main > AndroidManifest.xml** and add the following two lines just after the header:
+1. Open the file **your_app > src > main > AndroidManifest.xml**.

+2. Add the following two lines just after the header:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-2. In your application settings of the Android Manifest, you will need to set the following: **android:allowBackup="false"**
+3. In the `application settings` section, set the following: `android:allowBackup="false"`

-3. In the same Android Manifest file, add a new activity just after the main launcher element, as follows:
+4. Just after the main `launcher` element, add a new activity, as follows:

 ```xml
 <activity android:name="com.microsoft.xal.browser.WebView" android:launchMode="singleTask">